Donja R. Love

 2016-17 Van Lier New Voices Fellow

-He’s the 2011 Philadelphia Adult Grand Slam Poetry Champion, and 2010 recipient of the Life Media Award for Best New Play runner-up (The Dead N---- Poem).
+He's The Lark's 2016 Van Lier New Voices Playwriting Fellow, and The Playwrights Realm’s 2016-2017 Writing Fellow.
+He’s also the 2011 Philadelphia Adult Grand Slam Poetry Champion.
 His work has been featured in multiple festivals, The Advocate, Glaad, NBC, and many other publications.

-Selected stage-plays include: The Dead N--- Poem (New Dramatists Resident Playwright Semi-finalist), and Sugar In Our Wounds.
-Selected film work: Modern Day Black Gay (web series), I Hate New York (web series), and The Space Between (short film).
+Selected stage-plays include: Soft; Or The Dead N--- Poem (New Dramatists Resident Playwright Semi-finalist), and Sugar In Our Wounds.
+Selected film work: Modern Day Black Gay (web series), and Once A Star (short film).

-Currently, he's working on a trilogy of plays that explores Queerness during pivotal moments in Black History: the Emancipation Proclamation/Slavery (Sugar In Our Wounds), The Civil Rights Movement, and the #BlackLivesMatter movement.
+Currently, he's working on a trilogy of plays that explores Queerness during pivotal moments in Black History: the Emancipation Proclamation/Slavery, The Civil Rights Movement, and the #BlackLivesMatter movement.

 Facebook: Donja R. Love | IG: @donjarhakymelove